eper-io/tig/readme.md

 - Memory mapped, and swap volumes can speed up frequently accessed files.
 - An off the shelf wrapper can customize authorization and security.
 - If you need to scale reading back the same data, we suggest to use a Kubernetes ingress of 2-5 nodes.
+- You can use scaling with our Mitosis algorithm, the cloud investor's and CFO's favorite dream.
 - Scaling large scale frequent updates can be solved with an iSCSI Linux cluster making it a distributed machine.
 - A simple sha256 on a file or a directory tar or zip can identify an entire version
 - tig eliminates external API calls to git and a necessary download of git binaries on each container.